handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

 ```

-Then, deploy a new instance of Elasticsearch and Kibana respectively.
+2. Deploy a new instance of Elasticsearch and Kibana respectively.

 ```shell